-- Tricare Network Pharmacy: Fast and convenient...more than 60,000 network pharmacies in the United States and territories
+- Tricare Network Pharmacy: Fast and convenient with more than 60,000 network pharmacies in the United States and territories.

 You do not need to file pharmacy claims if you have prescriptions filled at a military pharmacy, through Tricare Pharmacy Home Delivery, or at a Tricare retail network pharmacy.
 However, if you fill a prescription at a non-network pharmacy in the United States or territories, you must pay the full price of your prescription and file a claim with Tricare for reimbursement.

 A military pharmacy is the least expensive option for filling prescriptions.
 At a military pharmacy, you may receive up to a 90-day supply of most medications at no cost.
 Most military pharmacies accept prescriptions written by both civilian and military providers.
 Non-formulary medications generally are not available at military pharmacies.
 To check the availability of a particular drug, contact the nearest military pharmacy in person or by phone.

 Tricare Pharmacy Home Delivery